HeyPuter/puter/packages/backend/packages/puter-js-common/README.md

 ### BasicBase

-**BasicBase** is the idea that there should be a common way to see the inheretence chain of the current instance, and obtain merged objects and arrays from static members of these classes.
+**BasicBase** is the idea that there should be a common way to see the inheritance chain of the current instance, and obtain merged objects and arrays from static members of these classes.

 ### TraitBase